Imran Khan said he abandoned Bandra bungalow to live in an apartment: I only use 3 plates, I cut my hair | Bollywood - ExBulletin

 Imran Khan said he abandoned Bandra bungalow to live in an apartment: I only use 3 plates, I cut my hair | Bollywood

 Recent reports suggest that actor Imran Khan is moving into filmmaker Karan Johar's apartment on rent with his girlfriend Lekha Washington.
-Imran poked fun at the rumors in an interview with Cinema Companion, but also revealed why he left his late grandfather Nasir Hussain's lavish bungalow in Bandra, Mumbai.
+Imran laughed off the rumors in an interview with Film Companion, but also revealed why he moved out of his late grandfather Nasir Hussain's lavish bungalow in Bandra, Mumbai.
 (Also Read: From Imran Khan to Katrina Kaif, why some Bollywood stars prefer to stay on rent rather than buying an apartment in Mumbai)

+Imran Khan left his bungalow in Bandra to live in an apartment.
+What Imran said

-Over the last five years, right after I broke up, I moved into this space where I've lived for 5 years.
+Over the last five years, as soon as I separated, I moved into this space where I have lived for 5 years.
 I started by settling into what was an empty space.
 And I started bringing things into my space, based on my needs, Imran said.
 He said his needs included a television, a sofa and three plates.
 He said he used to vacuum his space and wash his own dishes.

 It was about separating ourselves from these external traps.
 The things you are told you want and you start to believe them.
 And it was about knowing what I really get my happiness from.
 I have found it to be a much easier existence in recent years.
 I wanted my own space.
 I wanted to run and manage it myself.
 Again, it was because I could do all this without getting into the external traps?,” Imran added.